COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > Understanding Health Insurance
+Home > Be Healthy > Health Library > Understanding Health Insurance

 Health insurance helps you pay for your health care costs.
 Having insurance can help protect you from high medical costs, and it may help cover expenses if you need unexpected care.
 It also can make it easier to have routine doctor visits and preventive care.
 Insurance sometimes helps pay for prescription medicine costs.